th2-net/th2-gradle-plugin/README.md

 This plugin prepares the project to be built as gRPC library for th2 component.
 If this plugin is applied to the root project it also applies [base plugin](#comexactproth2gradlebase).
 The `java-library` plugin **MUST** be also applied to the project with grpc plugin.
+Plugin can be either configured via `th2Grpc` extension.

 Plugin configures protobuf plugin to generate java stubs from `src/main/proto` source set.